What's causing your pelvic pain?

 Unfortunately, many women that have adenomyosis go for a long time without a diagnosis.
 This is in part because women with adenomyosis may have different symptoms, or because the symptoms - such as pelvic pain - can be caused by other conditions too, such as pelvic inflammatory disease.
 Others may not seek medical advice, believing the pain is normal.

 "Many women live with this condition without ever having a diagnosis made," Pisal says.
 "A lot of women with adenomyosis have such bad periods that they have to put their life on hold for that time of the month.
 It affects quality of life significantly.
 It can lead to anaemia due to heavy bleeding and lead to extreme tiredness."

 Adenomyosis can be detected by an ultrasound scan, or in some cases, by a magnetic resonance imaging (MRI) scan, which uses magnets and radio waves to produce an image of the inside of your body.

 "It's a difficult condition in that until a few years ago, it was only a diagnosis that you made in a pathology lab - once you had had the uterus under a microscope, you could see the symptoms were caused by it," Beckett explains.
-"About 50% of cases can be diagnosed now with ultrasound because it's much more finely tuned and sensitive to picking up things like this; sometimes you might need an MRI scan to determine adenomyosis."
+"Around 50% of cases can be diagnosed now with ultrasound because it's much more finely tuned and sensitive to picking up things like this.
+However, some people might need an MRI scan to determine adenomyosis."

 How is adenomyosis treated?